Disaster Recovery Guide for Jira

 3. Start Jira.

 4. Log in to Jira and restore the index from the index snapshot.
-You will need to know the name and location of the snapshot file.
+You'll need to know the name and location of the snapshot file.

-5. Check that Jira is operating as expected.
+5. Verify that Jira is operating as expected.

 6. Update your DNS, HTTP Proxy or other front end devices to route traffic to your primary server.